-Mindfulness Practice Can Help With Cravings and Urges
+The Practice Can Help With Cravings and Urges

-Mindfulness-based practices can help curb cravings and impulses that can trigger relapse.
+Mindfulness-based practices can help curb cravings and impulses that can trigger a relapse.
 Due to the brain’s chemistry, mindfulness-based practices access healing in the brain deeper than talk therapy.

 Mindfulness-based practices help us to ride the waves rather than trying to push them back.
-Eventually the waves calm down and the cravings diminish.
+Eventually, the waves calm down and the cravings diminish.
 The key is to resist the urge to fight back.
 We don’t ever win that battle.
 Eventually, we lose and give in to the craving.
 Mindfulness helps us to ride the waves with a bit more equanimity.

-Mindfulness Helps Us To Pause and Respond Rather than React
+Mindfulness Helps Us to Pause and Respond Rather Than React